Concepts & glossary

 PERA / PERA+

 The Purdue Enterprise Reference Architecture — the layered model (Level 0 sensors up to Level 4 enterprise IT) every industrial control person knows.
-Conversational Factory is fractal across PERA: every zone box is a complete product for its level, identical in shape from the smallest cell to the largest plant.
+Conversational Factory is fractal across PERA: every zone is a complete inside / one-way / outside unit for its level, identical in shape from the smallest cell to the largest plant.